What is an Applied Learning Experience?

 The ALE is a practice experience, undertaken in the final two semesters of the program which offers students an opportunity to integrate and apply public health knowledge and skills gained in the classroom to a real world public health problem.
-This experience gives students a body of work that can be used in seeking employment upon graduation and serves as a way for faculty to evaluate students’ readiness for public health practice.
-Finally, it is an opportunity for students to provide service to the community by working at an organization that promotes and protects the health of the public from a population-based perspective.
+Further, it is an opportunity for students to provide service to the community by working at an organization that promotes and protects the health of the public from a population-based perspective.
 MPH students identify their ALE field sites in the second-to-last semester of study and use most of that semester to develop work plans to guide implementation of their projects; they spend the following – final – semester implementing their projects.

 What are the criteria for placement?